 And so it was, the denizens of hell were given shelter and paid back for all the injustices brought upon them, until hell was completely empty, and the earth completely full.
 The results were not very impressive, to say the least.
 Bringing the citizens of hell to earth had not brought earthly standards to the people of hell, it had only brought hell to earth, if it was not there already in sufficient quantities.
 Since there were still voices of opposition, and they only seemed to grow louder and more numerous as time went by and the terrible consequences became more obvious, it was finally decided that these insufferable people, who did not have faith that the people of hell could be reformed, could not themselves be reformed and dissuaded of their opinions, and thus they would, from now on, not only be jailed, but all of them would be transferred to that vast place underground that had become vacant.
 From all over the world they were rounded up and brought to the hole in australia.
 All that was done to prevent their escape was to secure the initial perimeter, and other than that they were left to their own devices.

 No one ever asked them, in part because the whole earth quickly devolved into utter chaos and devastation, but if someone had, especially after a few years of making the place their home, they would have said, You know what, this place is not so bad after all.
-The only problem, as they saw it, was that it wouldn’t take long for the denizens of earth to appear on their figurative doorstep with figurative hats on their hands, demanding to be let in.
+The only problem, as they saw it, was that it wouldn’t take long for the denizens of earth to appear on their figurative doorstep with figurative hats in their hands, demanding to be let in.

 Only Roundheads you say, no Cavaliers?
 Hmm.
 Interesting.